shashidar0804/ADF_POC_Covid19_ECDC/README.md

 Similar transformations were done like the cases and deaths except below extra ones:
 1. Split Transformations to split the weekly data with daily data (indicator == "Weekly new hospital admissions per 100k" || indicator == "Weekly new ICU admissions per 100k").
 The data that doesnt match the condfition goes to daily file
 2. Before joining to the Dim date source file there is the aggregation done on the file to get the week start and end date for every week with group by (year+"-W"+lpad(week_of_year,2,'0')) and week start as min(date) and week end date as max(date)
-3. On Weekly and Daily splits similar kinds of Pivot transformations are applied to get the necessary counts and finally sorting is done and populated to the Sink which is SQL Server
+3. On Weekly and Daily splits similar kinds of Pivot transformations are applied to get the necessary counts and finally sorting is done and populated to the Sink which Data Lake as a processed file

+### Step 4 (Sqlize)
+Created two pipelines (pl_sqlize_cases_and_deaths and pl_sqlize_hospitals_admissions) to populate data into SQL Server.
+For this created a copy activity to copy the data from the data lake to SQL Server.
+For the connection to SQL server create a linked service(ls_sql_covid_db) with sql authentication connection type for the server already created and available in the Dashboard.

-### Step 4:
+### Step 5 (Visualization):
 After we did transformation according to the project requirement, the data is in the SQL database, so that Data Analysts can query data directly from the database by using PowerBi/Tableau or any other data visualization tool for analysis purpose.
 Data visualization part is not done in this POC

 ![image](https://github.com/user-attachments/assets/8527f888-fb02-4785-b5d5-1f7030decab8)